The Privileges of the Child

 The group also provides service hours to the congregation as a thank you for the church’s financial support (funding service trips and conferences).

-**New for the 2018/19 school year: As a part of Assembly Mennonite Church’s commitment to the safety and well being of our children and youth we ask that THIS FORM be filled out by the child’s parent/guardian for our own confidential records to ensure that we are aware of any special needs and are able and authorized to care for them in case of an emergency.**
+**New for the 2018/19 school year: As a part of Assembly Mennonite Church’s commitment to the safety and well being of our children and youth we ask that THIS FORM be filled out by the parent/guardian of children grades 0-5th and THIS FORM be filled out for youth grades 6th-12th for our own confidential records to ensure that we are aware of any special needs and are able and authorized to care for them in case of an emergency.**